Mikomori-san/WarehouseWreckage/README.md

 # WarehouseWreckage
-A simple UE 5.1 Wreck-It Game for studying purposes
+A simple UE 5.1 game project created for studying and learning purposes.